Skip to Content

 Another variable in prescription drug pricing is the method by which PBMs are paid for the services they provide.
 In some instances, the PBM charges the payer a contracted price for prescription drugs, and the contracted price for the prescription drugs differs from the amount the PBM pays the pharmacy – this arrangement is referred to as spread pricing.
 Payers, manufacturers, and pharmacies may also pay PBMs administrative fees for their services.

-As reported in the MHDO’s commercial claims data for the subset of 477 NDCs reviewed, and after consideration for spread pricing and/or administrative fees paid to PBMs, amounts paid by payers and consumers to pharmacies were higher than amounts paid by pharmacies to wholesalers by an average margin of 11.93% for brand NDCs and 628.72% for generic NDCs (512.10% overall).
+As reported in the MHDO’s commercial claims data for the subset of 507 NDCs reviewed, and after consideration for spread pricing and/or administrative fees paid to PBMs, amounts paid by payers and consumers to pharmacies were higher than amounts paid by pharmacies to wholesalers by an average margin of 24.10% for brand NDCs and 616.33% for generic NDCs (490.17% overall).
+It should be noted that average margins for brand drugs are likely influenced by the impact of 340B transactions whereby wholesaler reported pharmacy acquisition costs are significantly lower than WAC while amounts paid by payers and consumers are paid at market rates.
+This phenomenon is less prevalent in the generic space where the difference between a manufacturer’s 340B price and WAC is less significant.

 Manufacturer Rebate Payment to PBMs